CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 ### Please set up a alarm on AWS

 Configure alarm to receive an email alert if you exceed $100 per month (or what ever monthly spending limit you need).
-It may be possible to set up daily or weekly spending alarms as well.

 ## Software Requirements for CMAQ on AWS Parallel Cluster